ManasiBhosale/Leaf_Identification/README.md

 # 🍃 Leaf Identification Web App

 A modern, interactive web app that lets users discover plant facts and identify leaves using a CNN-based model.
-Snap a live photo or upload an image, get a classification, explore plant details and maps—and even build your own collection of favourite leaves!
+Snap a live photo or upload an image, get a classification, explore plant details and maps and even build your own collection of favourite leaves!

 ---